EightB1ts/uni-sync/README.md

 ##### b.
 SYNC_LEDS

-A boolean field used to switch on/off RGB syncronization based on the ARGB header on your motherboard.
+A boolean field used to switch on/off RGB synchronization based on the ARGB header on your motherboard.
 Default: **true**
 Supported Values: **true**, **false**

 ##### c.
 FAN_SPEED

-A enum field used to configure the Fan Speed configuration for each channel on the controller.
+An enum field used to configure the Fan Speed configuration for each channel on the controller.
 The following options are:
 - **PWM**: Will set channel to listen to PWM signal from motherboard.
 - **Quiet**: Will set channel to around 800 RPM.
 - **HighSpeed**: Will set channel to around 1500 RPM.